java

 Blog Image

-Learn how to integrate Apache Kafka with Spring Security for secure message streaming.
-Build authenticated, scalable microservices with robust access controls.
+Learn to integrate Apache Kafka with Spring Security for scalable event-driven authentication.
+Build secure microservices with distributed authorization patterns.

 Blog Image